 What Makes Fundnel Stand Out to Borrowers

 Fundnel is one of three crowdfunding platforms in Singapore that provide startups with channel to raise equity funding.
-Through Fundnel, businesses can access a large investor network (7,000+), and a platform that has completed deals greater than $20 million and total deals totalling more than $100 million.
+Through Fundnel, businesses can access a large investor network (7,000+), and a platform that has completed deals greater than $20 million and total deals totalling more than S$2.5 billion.
 Fundnel is also quite selective in its application and financing processes: only 10% off applicants are accepted and only 3% of applicants receive funding.
 These factors indicate that larger and relatively mature startups are better suited for Fundnel, and that smaller and newer startups may have difficulty receiving funding through this platform.

 The platform also allows businesses to "upsize" their financing in cases where they've exceeded the funding goal.
 Additionally, Fundnel charges a lower success fee (5%) than other P2P/Crowdfunding equity financing platforms.
 Further, it provides digitised paperwork and a centralised portal for communication with investors to facilitate the fundraising process.

 Fundnel offers SMEs a number of financing options to grow their businesses, including equity, convertible bonds, revenue sharing, or bond/debt structure.

 In equity deals, SMEs sell shares of their business in exchange for financing.
 While giving up shares of equity may not be desirable for all businesses, it can provide massive amounts of financing and does not come with the rigid structure of tenure and interest rates of a business loan.